OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 * Type definitions
 * Environment: record/edit, run, examine results, share

-This video and section explain some of the above concepts in detail.
+This video and section explain some of these concepts in detail.

 [![Basics of Office Scripts](../../images/getting-started-v_script.png)](https://youtu.be/8Zsrc1uaiiU "Basics of Scripts")

 ### Language: TypeScript

-[Office Scripts](../../index.md) is written using the [TypeScript language](https://www.typescriptlang.org/), which is an open-source language that builds on JavaScript, one of the world's most used tools, by adding static type definitions.
+[Office Scripts](../../index.md) is written using the [TypeScript language](https://www.typescriptlang.org/), which is an open-source language that builds on JavaScript (one of the world's most used) by adding static type definitions.
 As the website says, `Types` provide a way to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly.

 The language syntax itself is written using [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) with additional typings defined in the script using TypeScript conventions.
 For the most part, you can think of Office Scripts as written in JavaScript.
 It is essential that you understand the basics of JavaScript language to begin your Office Scripts journey; though you don't need to be proficient at it to begin your automation journey.
-With the Office Scripts' action recorder, you can understand the script statements as code comments are included and you can follow along and make small edits.
+With the Office Scripts' action recorder, you can understand the script statements because code comments are included and you can follow along and make small edits.

-Office Scripts APIs, which allows the script to interact with Excel, is designed for end-users who may not have much coding background.
+Office Scripts APIs, which allow the script to interact with Excel, are designed for end-users who may not have much coding background.
 APIs can be invoked synchronously and you don't need to know advanced topics such as promises or callbacks.
 Office Scripts API design provides:

-* Simple object model with methods, getter/setters
+* Simple object model with methods, getters/setters.
-* Easy to access object collections as regular arrays
+* Easy-to-access object collections as regular arrays.
-* Simple error handling options
+* Simple error handling options.
-* Optimized performance for select scenarios helping users to focus on the scenario at hand
+* Optimized performance for select scenarios helping users to focus on the scenario at hand.

-### `main` function: the script's starting point
+### `main` function: The script's starting point

 Office Scripts' execution begins at the `main` function.
-A script is a single file containing one of many functions along with declarations of types, interfaces, variables, etc. To follow along with the script, begin with `main` function as Excel always invokes the `main` function when you execute any script.
+A script is a single file containing one or many functions along with declarations of types, interfaces, variables, etc. To follow along with the script, begin with the `main` function as Excel always first invokes the `main` function when you execute any script.
 The `main` function will always have at least one argument (or parameter) named `workbook`, which is just a variable name identifying the current workbook against which the script is running.
-You can define additional arguments for usage with Power Automation (offline) execution.
+You can define additional arguments for usage with Power Automate (offline) execution.

 * `function main(workbook: ExcelScript.Workbook)`

-A script can be organized into many smaller functions to aid with code reusability, clarity, etc. Other functions can be inside or outside of the main function but always in the same file.
+A script can be organized into smaller functions to aid with code reusability, clarity, etc. Other functions can be inside or outside of the main function but always in the same file.
 A script is self-contained and can only use functions defined in the same file.
 Scripts cannot invoke or call another Office Script.

 So, in summary:

-* `main` function is the entry point for any script.
+* The `main` function is the entry point for any script.
 When the function is executed, the Excel application invokes this main function by providing the workbook as its first parameter.
 * It's important to keep the first argument `workbook` and its type declaration as it appears.
-You can add new arguments to `main` function (see the next section) but do keep the first argument as is.
+You can add new arguments to the `main` function (see the next section) but do keep the first argument as is.

 ![The main function is the script's entry point](../../images/getting-started-main-introduction.png)